garfix/nli-go/doc/remarks.md

+## 2023-04-11

+I almost succedeed with the interaction.

+    Are there any steeples now?
+        GOT:
+          Yes, a large green cube
+        WANT:
+          Yes

+This is because the steeple / stack is now identified by its lowest block.

+Whereas all "Is there" sentences have been answered with "Yes, ..." this one apparently needs only a yes/no. But why?
+What's the difference between

+    Are there any steeples now?

+and

+    Is there a large block behind a pyramid?
+    Is there anything which is bigger than every pyramid but is not as wide as the thing that supports it?

+Well, obviously, our new sentence is in the plural.

+Wouldn't it be better if we answered like this:

+    Yes, the one that starts with a large green cube

+---

+Wait, I forgot that I added this sentence myself.
+So it doesn't matter what the response is.

+This is something that can be improved, but I prefer just to finish the conversation for now.

+By the way, the reason for just "Yes" could be that it's a repetitive follow up question.
+Are we there yet?
+Are we there yet?

 ## 2023-04-07

 A definition is meant as a way to recognize things.
 By itself, it does not describe how to do something.
 A system could still be able to reach the state described in the definition, but this involves the forming of a plan, and problem solving.
 SHRDLU and NLI-GO do not have this ability yet.